fnogatz/RKI-Data-Diff-lfs/README.md

 ## Background

-The RKI publishes every day a new CSV dump of all COVID19 cases in Germany, where only about 2% of all data rows are changed per day.
+The RKI publishes every day a new CSV dump of all COVID19 cases in Germany, where only about 0.2% to 2.0% of all data rows are changed per day.
 However, only the aggregeated CSV dumps are known for synchronisation.
 In order to get a minimal set of instructions to go from one data version to the other, this repository was created.
 It adopts ideas and code from the more generic [`tablediff` tool](https://github.com/fnogatz/tablediff), which serves a similar purpose for any pair of two CSV dumps.

 The Bash scripts use a combination of shell's `awk`, `sort`, and `diff` commands, to split, sort, and compare large CSV files and SQL dumps in a best-effort manner.